 It is very important that you take the tide into consideration.
 If you anchor at low tide in say 8 feet of water, and there is an 8-foot tidal range, your scope will be reduced to half at high tide when the depth is 16 feet, with a corresponding reduction in holding power.

-We found one spot where our anchor kept dragging no matter what we did.
+We found one spot where our fluke style anchor kept dragging no matter what we did.
 That was the day we switched anchors to a plow and it held like a charm.
 We surmised that the bottom was solid shells there.

 One other consideration has to do with currents.
 Occasionally, you’ll anchor in a place where the current is strong enough to reverse you against the wind.
 In this case, two things can happen.
 First, the wind acting against the current can create a chop and make it quite uncomfortable, not to mention worrisome in the middle of the night until you figure out what’s different.
 Second, the windage in the opposite direction of the set of your anchor can pull your anchor out.
 Some anchors will reset rather quickly if this happens and there is enough space.
 The CQR is known for that.
 But if you know there will be a change of current, as would happen on a river or near a channel in a bay, and the wind is predicted to be significant, you may get more peace of mind from setting a second anchor.
 In this case, you set your anchor in the direction of the prevailing wind or current (whichever is stronger at the time) and then use your dinghy to set a second anchor in the opposite direction.
 Then you’ll be reasonably assured of staying put.

 *Every boat, every bottom, every anchor, every condition, every situation is different, so what works best with our gear for us may not be best for you.
 Please be sure to consult your equipment manufacturers for their specific recommendations.
+We do not and cannot accept any liability or responsibility whether expressed or implied for how or if any piece of equipment or method performs or is applied.
+There are inherent dangers to boating and every skipper and crew member must accept these prior to embarking onto a boat.

 Anchoring Seminar Offer: